 Some of the links on this site may be affiliate links.
 This means, at no additional cost to you, I may be paid a small commission if you follow the links and make a purchase.
 Learn more here.

 I've made variations of this chicken bone broth soup with vegetables so many times.
 Each time with slightly different ingredients.
-And each time it's been delicious and easy to prepare.
+And each time it's been delicious, healthy, and easy to prepare.

-You can customize it with what you have on hand, and make it work for your specific diet.
+You can customize it with what you have on hand, and make it work for your specific diet (if you have one).